fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.ManagedCache/v1.6.1/New-AzureManagedCache.md

 ### Microsoft.Azure.Commands.ManagedCache.Models .PSCacheService

 ## NOTES
-* Use Add-AzureAccount or Import-AzurePublishSettingsFile to make your azure_2 account available to wps_2 before you use this cmdlet.
+* Use Add-AzureAccount or Import-AzurePublishSettingsFile to make your Azure account available to wps_2 before you use this cmdlet.
 For more information, see How to install and configure Azure PowerShellhttp://azure.microsoft.com/en-us/documentation/articles/install-configure-powershell/.

 ## RELATED LINKS